2ITB-Dromtorp/Skoleoppgaver_Kristoffer_2023_2024/nfcsnakeladders/README.md

 ### Room Hosting

-#### The frontend for this is for Board.js in /host
+#### Board.js in /host will emit a event called **host** when you host a room with the given options

-#### Hosting a room is created by **GameRooms[data.RoomCode]** adds a new object inside the array that can be only be called with the room code, The socket will join the room code allowing clients connected to the room recive data from the host.
+Hosting a room is created by **GameRooms[data.RoomCode]** adds a new object inside the array that can be only be called with the room code, The socket will join the room code allowing clients connected to the room recive data from the host.

-#### Snakes and Ladders object are used to define the placement of snake and ladder tiles when a game board array is created using the function **setupGameBoard(snakes, ladders)**, you are able to costumize the placements by changing the key and value with no limit
+Snakes and Ladders object are used to define the placement of snake and ladder tiles when a game board array is created using the function **setupGameBoard(snakes, ladders)**, you are able to costumize the placements by changing the key and value with no limit

 #### The frontend (Host) will send a list of data to the  **GameRooms**, that each is used to add values for settings
 | Settings | Information | Type |